ArronBeale/CI_PP5_tee_time/README.md

 ### Search
 - Allows the user to search for products.
+- User stories covered: 17, 18

 <details><summary>See feature image</summary>